tayvano/lazarus-bluenoroff-research/lazarus-evolution.md

 ## APT43 / Emerald Sleet / Kimsuky

-- aka: THALLIUM
+- Kimsuky, THALLIUM, Sparkling Pisces, Emerald Sleet, UNC1873, UNC1130, UNC3782, UNC4469
 - This group conducts intelligence collection and has used cybercrime to fund espionage.
 - APT43 is a prolific cyber operator that directly supports intelligence gathering interests of the North Korean regime.
 The group combines moderately sophisticated technical capabilities with aggressive social engineering tactics, especially against South Korean and US-based government organizations, academics, and think tanks focused on Korean peninsula geopolitical issues.
 - This organization acts as an intelligence arm and seeming embassy replacement for the RGB and DPRK leadership writ large.
 - Primary targeting: Governments, Nuclear, Foreign Relations